sap-tutorials/sap-build-apps/tutorials/codejam-10-spa-rework/codejam-10-spa-rework.md

     ![Name form](reworkform2.png)

-2. The data at the top of the form can be kept as is, but we have to not allow the submitter to change the **Additional Information** but we do have to allow them to change **Explanation**.
+2. The data at the top of the form can be kept as is, but you have to not allow the submitter to change the **Additional Information** but you do have to allow them to change **Explanation**.

     Click the **Additional Information** text area, and on the right make it **Read Only**.